-- (5) Basic skills.
-Basic skills are those skills enumerated in Rule 2362(g). - (6) Child.
-Child means an individual under the age of six and may include an infant or toddler ages birth to three with a disability - (7) Child in state custody.
+- (iii)(3) Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; - (iv)(4) Coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans and programs; - (v)(5) Training or technical assistance for a child with a disability and/or, if appropriate, that child's family; and - (vi)(6) Training or technical assistance for professionals (including individuals providing education or rehabilitation services), employers, and/or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of that child. - (e) Basic skills.
+Basic skills are those skills enumerated in Rule 2362(g). - (f) Child.
+Child means an individual under the age of six and may include an infant or toddler ages birth to three with a disability - (g7) Child in state custody.
 A "child in state custody" means a child placed in custody pursuant to Chapters 49 and 55 of Title 33.
-A "child in state custody" shall be afforded all rights and protections as a "ward of the State" as provided in 20 U.S.C. § 1401(36). - (8) Child with a disability.
-In this document, "child with a disability" is a child who has been found eligible for special education and related services consistent with the process found in Rules 2361 and 2362. - (9) Consent means that- - (a) The parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or other mode of communication; - (b) The parent understands and agrees in writing to the carrying out of the activity for which his or her consent is sought, and the consent describes that activity and lists the records (if any) that will be released and to whom; and - (c) The parent understands that the granting of consent is voluntary on the part of the parent and may be revoked at anytime. - (d) If a parent revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked). - (10) Core curriculum.
-Core curriculum means English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography which have instructional approaches that are based on scientifically validated research supporting the curriculum's effectiveness and demonstrate a high probability of success for a majority of students.
+A "child in state custody" shall be afforded all rights and protections as a "ward of the State" as provided in 20 U.S.C. § 1401(36). - (h8) Child with a disability.
+In this document, "child with a disability" is a child who has been found eligible for special education and related services consistent with the process found in Rules 2361 and 2362. - (i9) Consent.
+Consent means that- - (1a) The parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or other mode of communication; - (2b) The parent understands and agrees in writing to the carrying out of the activity for which his or her consent is sought, and the consent describes that activity and lists the records (if any) that will be released and to whom; and

+- (3e) The parent understands that the granting of consent is voluntary on the part of the parent and may be revoked at any time. - (4d) If a parent revokes consent, that revocation is not retroactive (i.e., it does not negate an action that has occurred after the consent was given and before the consent was revoked). - (j40) Core curriculum.
+Core curriculum means English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and-geography, and physical education which have instructional approaches that are based on scientifically validated research supporting the curriculum's effectiveness and demonstrate a high probability of success for a majority of students. - (k11) Day.
+Whenever a limit of "days" appears within these regulations, the following definitions shall apply: - (1a) "Day" is defined as a calendar day, unless stated to be "business day" or "school day". - (2b) "Business day" means weekdays, excluding Federal and State holidays, unless the latter are specifically included. - (2e) "School day" means any day, including partial days, when children attend school for instructional purposes.
+The term school day has the same meaning for all children in school, including children with and without disabilities. - Educational Surrogate-Parent is an individual appointed by the AOE to ensure the- rights of the child and student are protected when: - (i)(1) The parents of the child or student are not known or cannot be located after reasonable efforts; - (ii)(2) The child or student is in state custody through the Department of Children and Families or has a public guardian appointed by a Vermont court (18 VSA §9301-9316); or